klauspost/compress/s2/README.md

 * Frame [Stream identifier](https://github.com/google/snappy/blob/master/framing_format.txt#L68) changed from `sNaPpY` to `S2sTwO`.
 * [Framed compressed blocks](https://github.com/google/snappy/blob/master/format_description.txt) can be up to 1MB (up from 64KB).
-* Compressed blocks can have an offset of `0`, which indicates to repeat the last offset.
+* Compressed blocks can have an offset of `0`, which indicates to repeat the last seen offset.

 Repeat offsets must be encoded as a [2.2.1.
 Copy with 1-byte offset (01)](https://github.com/google/snappy/blob/master/format_description.txt#L89), where the offset is 0.